mitchdavenport88/hop_shop/TESTING.md

     * Details the products type | percentage | origin.
         * Tested that the products type and origin names act as links to the products page and apply a filter to the results shown based upon the category clicked.
     * Show the products price.
-    * The add to cart button and quantity selector appear at the bottom.
+    * The add to cart button and quantity selector appear at the bottom of the card.
-        * See that a quantity is shown in the box (default number should be 1).
+        * Sen that a quantity is shown in the box (default number should be 1).
-        * Test that the + and – buttons increase or decrease the number.
+        * Tested that the + and – buttons increase or decrease the number.
             * Checked that + gets disabled at 99.
             * Checked that - gets disabled at 1.
             * Tested that numbers outside this range can’t be added manually.
-        * Pressed the add button to check that the correct quantity of the item has been added to the cart.
+        * Pressed the add button to check that the correct quantity of the item gets added to the cart.
             * Seen that a toast message appears confirming this addition.
             * The toast shows a preview of the cart.
             * Checked the cart icon in the navigation bar updates accordingly.